pacificclimate/station-data-portal/user-doc/root.rst

 A station history item describes a particular configuration of a station, including its name, location, and the variables it reports (which relate to the sensors installed in the station hardware).
-Many stations have only one history item, but some have several, reflecting changes of location or equipment.
+Many stations have only one history item, but some have several, reflecting *small* changes of location or equipment.

 The distinction between station and history is often glossed over, but